Hiring locally in China – Index

 The housing fund was created to assist Chinese citizens in saving money to purchase a home or settle a mortgage.
 Local workers in certain cities are even allowed to use the money from this fund to rent a house or renew the mortgage for their home.

 Unlike the previously mentioned social insurances, the housing fund is managed by the Local Housing Fund Bureau.
 The funds of employees are not pooled together.
 The contributions for the housing fund are directly deposited into a worker’s individual account.

 Other considerations when deciding to hire a local employee in China

 Compensation packages for local employees may contain four additional clauses.
 The clauses are as follows:

 1. Public liability insurance

-Employees who are indirectly on-duty will receive a protection provided by the public liability insurance.
-Under this insurance, employees will not be liable in the event of property damage or personal injures if still indirectly working.
+Employees who are indirectly on-duty will receive the protection provided by public liability insurance.
+Under this insurance, employees will not be liable in the event of property damage or personal injuries if still indirectly working.

-For example, an employee on a business trip who causes a damage to a hotel room will not be personally liable.
-Instead, the public liability insurance will cover the costs associated with the damage.
+For example, an employee on a business trip who causes damage to a hotel room will not be personally liable.
+Instead, public liability insurance will cover the costs associated with the damage.